AndriBaal/rogue_like/README.md

 - [ ] ?Camera does not center correctly when starting a game becuase of the popup
 - [ ] Fix greyed out skill tree nodes after deserialization
+- [ ] Fix shifted names of enemies before entering rooms
+- [ ] Focus camera on player in minimap
+- [ ] ?Color map preview in different Colors
 - [x] Fix reference in room children -> crash after deserialization
 - [x] Room enter detection
 - [x] Not all rooms are being used -> 3721335509